- What Is Calcium D-Glucarate?

 The use of the chemical might help to lower estrogen in the body and restore hormonal balance.
 In women, estrogen reduction can sometimes help to prevent complications from hormone-dependent cancer.
 This is most often the case with breast cancer in female patients.

-Some steroid hormones may also be reduced with the use of Calcium D-glucarate.
+Some steroid hormones may also reduce by using Calcium D-glucarate.
 This further adds to the benefits.
 Especially when considering the effect of certain steroid hormones on the risk of cancer.

 What Is Calcium D-Glucarate Used For?